darkoperator/Posh-SSH/docs/Get-SFTPItem.md

 # Get-SFTPItem

 ## SYNOPSIS
-Downloads via SCP an item from a SSH server.
+Downloads via SFTP an item from a SSH server.

 ## SYNTAX